Graham Williams (footballer, born 1936)

-Graham George Williams (31 December 1936 – 25 November 2018) was a Welsh former footballer.
+Graham George Williams (31 December 1936 – 25 November 2018) was a Welsh footballer.
 A left-sided winger, he scored 47 goals in 249 league games in a 14-year career in the English Football League.
 He also won five senior caps for Wales in 1961.

-He began his career with Wrexham and Oswestry Town, before moving to Everton via Bradford City in 1956.
-After three years on Merseyside he returned to Wales to play for Swansea Town.
-He returned to hometown club Wrexham in 1963, before joining Wellington Town in 1965.
-The next year he returned to the Football League with Tranmere Rovers.
+He began his career with Wrexham and Oswestry Town before moving to Everton via Bradford City in 1956.
+After three years on Merseyside, he returned to Wales to play for Swansea Town.
+He returned to his hometown club, Wrexham, in 1963 before joining Wellington Town in 1965.
+The next year, he returned to the Football League with Tranmere Rovers.
 He helped the club to win promotion out of the Fourth Division in 1966–67, before he signed with Port Vale in July 1968.
-He joined Northern Premier League side Runcorn in May 1969, and later turned out for Oswestry Town.
+He joined Northern Premier League side Runcorn in May 1969 and later turned out for Oswestry Town.

 Club career

 Early career

 Williams began his career in Welsh football with Wrexham and Oswestry Town, before he was signed by Bradford City manager Peter Jackson in August 1955.
 His two goals in eight Third Division North games in the 1955–56 season were enough to win him a move from Valley Parade to First Division side Everton in March 1956.